roboticmaterialsgroup/group-assignment-wall-follower/README.md

 [SIGN-OFF: 1]

-Create a release of your code in GitHub and call it: `demo 3 YOUR-GROUP-NAME`.
-As tag, enter 1.0.X.
+Create a release of your code in GitHub and call it: `demo 1 YOUR-NAME` (e.g., demo 1 NEMITZ).
+As tag, enter `1.0.X`.

 ## Step 9: Group discussion
 Discuss with your group, who developed the strongest implementation of demo 1.